pierreDev33/crawler.ninja/README.md

  * More & more plugins (in progress)
  * Use Riak as default persistence layer/Crawler Store
- * Multicore architecture - Use RabbitMQ for bigger crawl
+ * Multicore architecture and/or micro service architecture for plugins that requires a lot of CPU usage
  * CLI for extracting data from the Crawl Store
  * Build UI : dashboards, view project data, ...